bitcoincashorg/spec/global-messaging-protocol.md

 ```

 ## Storage
 - These messages will be stored in the blockchain, in the memo field.
 However, currently Bitcoin blockchains has memo field with size 80 bytes only, which is too small.
-To go around this limitation we can put in the content field a url to any online resource, text, image, or video.
+To go around this limitation we can the short form as mentioned above, e.g. `{"tp":"Hello","l":"www.helloworld.com/hello.html"}`

 ## Retrieval